Episode 1 Recap: Part 3…The Contract:

 Esteban is now silent.
 Contemplative, in awe and looking anxious, he doesn’t protest – so with a last appeal to the boy’s courage, Mendoza makes his parting entreaty – ‘Will you make that decision and come along with me my boy’?’
 Mendoza suggests that Esteban meet with him at the quayside at dawn, and he’ll smuggle him on board the ship Esperanza – Mendoza is the navigator for the Captain’s fleet.
 They will then travel for months across the dangerous ocean to the New World.

-Though morally questionable, we’ve got to hand it to Mendoza for doing a pretty good job, and for throwing everything into it – even we, the viewer, feel a huge sense of adventure and anticipation of unknown possibilities creeping up on us after his pep talk (aided by the brilliant score!
-Have a listen, guaranteed to give you goosebumps 🙂 ).
+Though morally questionable, we’ve got to hand it to Mendoza for doing a pretty good job, and for throwing everything into it – even we, the viewer, feel a huge sense of adventure and anticipation of unknown possibilities creeping up on us after his pep talk.
 But will it have worked on Esteban?

 In the small hours of the night, with dawn approaching – Mendoza stands at the harbour waiting anxiously for Esteban.
 “Still not here.
 He’s not coming…” he says, with a resigned tone that gives away his disappointment.